dr-mushtaq/Machine-Learning/Machine Learning/📚Chapter 1 - Introduction/Why we used AI.md

 An algorithm is a procedure that is run on data to create a machine model.
 These algorithms perform pattern recognition and learn from data.
 Or are fit on a dataset

+Nobody taught you this in school.

+But every AI tool you use today, like ChatGPT, Claude, Gemini, and Midjourney, sits on top of these 7 layers.

+Most people only know the top 2.

+Here's the full stack explained in plain English: 👇

+☑️ Layer 1: Classical AI

+→ AI that follows rules a human wrote by hand.

+→ It only does exactly what it was told to do.

+→ Tools: Symbolic AI, Expert Systems, Decision Trees.

+☑️ Layer 2: Machine Learning

+→ AI that learns from examples instead of following fixed rules.

+→ You feed it data, and it figures out the patterns on its own.

+→ Tools: Supervised Learning, Reinforcement Learning, Random Forests.

+☑️ Layer 3: Neural Networks

+→ AI is modeled after human brain, made up of nodes that process info.

+→ It keeps adjusting itself after every mistake until it gets the answer right.

+→ Tools: Perceptrons, Activation Functions, MLP.

+☑️ Layer 4: Deep Learning

+→ A more powerful version of neural networks with many layers.

+→ It can learn to recognize images, voices, and language without any help.

+→ Tools: Transformers, CNNs, LSTMs, Attention Mechanism.

+☑️ Layer 5: Generative AI

+→ AI that creates text, visuals, audio, and code from a single prompt.

+→ Claude, GPT-5, and Gemini all live here.
+Present's stage of AI.

+→ Tools: LLMs, Diffusion Models, Claude, Gemini.

+☑️ Layer 6: Agentic AI

+→ AI that thinks, makes a plan, and takes action on its own.

+→ This is where we are in 2026, and it is the biggest shift.

+→ Tools: MCP, Claude Code, Multi-Agent Systems, Tool Use.

+☑️ Layer 7: AGI

+→ AI that can think and reason at the same level as a human.

+→ It is not here yet, but every layer below is pointing directly toward it.

+→ ChatGPT, Claude, and Gemini are all racing to get there first.

+Save this post.

+In 2 years, everyone will wish they had understood this stack earlier.

 ## References

 [1] [How different are Conventional Programming and Machine Learning?](https://contenteratechspace.com/how-different-are-conventional-programming-and-machine-learning/)